Efficient probabilistic reconciliation of forecasts for real-valued and count time series: Sampling from the reconciled distribution

 \subsection{Sample-based BUIS}

-The densities of the forecast distributions are not always available in analytical form.
-For instance, probabilistic forecasts on count time series are typically given as samples \citep{tscount}.
-However, we are able to perform reconciliation even without the analytical form of the densities.
-Since we only deal with one-dimensional densities to compute the weights, we may effectively use approximations based on samples.
+Sometimes the base forecasts are given as samples, without a parametric form; this is the case of models for time series of counts \citep{tscount} or based on deep learning \citep{salinas2020deepar}.
+BUIS can reconcile also this type of base forecasts.
+Since we only deal with one-dimensional densities to compute the weights, we use approximations based on samples.
 For discrete distributions, we use the empirical distribution.
-As for the continuous setting, several methods are available to approximate the true density, such as kernel density estimation \citep{chen2017tutorial}.
+For continuous distributions, we use kernel density estimation \citep{chen2017tutorial}.
 Therefore, we only need to replace line $4$ in Algorithm \ref{alg:BUIS} with:\\